jandubois/rancher-desktop-rdx-fleet/docs/background/appco-help/reference-guides/go-fips.md

 - Quoting from [golang-fips/openssl](https://github.com/golang-fips/openssl?tab=readme-ov-file#disclaimer), which this project is based on: A program directly or indirectly using this package in FIPS mode can claim it is using a FIPS-certified cryptographic module (OpenSSL), but it can’t claim the program as a whole is FIPS certified without passing the certification process, nor claim it is FIPS compliant without ensuring all `crypto` APIs and workflows are implemented in a FIPS-compliant manner.

-Last modified August 21, 2025
+Last modified November 17, 2025